onionhub/TIP/Relative Edge Concept.md

 - Relative* strong regions

 According to the conventional assumption in image processing, those regions with high gradient value are potential volunteers for the edges.
-In other words, those regions are the strong regions in relative* to the other regions.
+In other words, those regions are the strong regions relative* to the other regions.

 - Relative* flat regions